awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 # Set up EC2 Instance Connect<a name="ec2-instance-connect-set-up"></a>

-Amazon Linux 2 2\.0\.20190618 or later comes preconfigured with EC2 Instance Connect\.
+Amazon Linux 2 2\.0\.20190618 or later and Ubuntu 20\.04 or later comes preconfigured with EC2 Instance Connect\.
 For other supported Linux distributions, you must set up Instance Connect for every instance that will support using Instance Connect\.
 This is a one\-time requirement for each instance\.

 **Topics**
 + [Step 1: Configure network access to an instance](#ec2-instance-connect-setup-security-group)